unnatii14/Indian-Constitution-Vault/README.md

 ## 🙏 Acknowledgments

-- Legal data from official government sources
+- Legal data from official Indian government sources
-- AI powered by Google Gemini 2.5 Flash
+- Built with Flutter & FastAPI
 - Icons from Material Design
-- Flutter & FastAPI communities
+- Hosted on Netlify & Render
+- Open source contribution from the community

 ---